saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 <!-- ------------------------ -->
-## 1.03 Set Up the Sauce Control Environment
+## 1.03 Set Up the Testrunner Toolkit Environment
 Duration: 0:07:00

-In this module, you will see how you can set up the Sauce Control along with Docker _or_ run SauceCTL on Sauce Labs VMs on your computer MacOS Computer.
+In this module, you will see how you can set up the Testrunner Toolkit along with Docker _or_ run SauceCTL on Sauce Labs VMs on your computer MacOS Computer.
 The basic steps include:

 * Install SauceCTL with `npm i -g saucectl`
 * Set your Sauce username and access key with `saucectl configure`